Post

 fi

-Open a terminal in the directory where your Dockerfile is located and run the following command:
+Open a terminal in the directory where the Dockerfile is located, and set the DL_ENV_PASSWD environment variable.

 1